nandi-exe/unit2_2024/README.md

 7. The solution includes a poster summarizing the visual representations, model and analysis created.
 The poster includes a recommendation about healthy levels for Humidity, Temperature and atmospheric pressure (HL).
 [Issue tackled]: Offers a clear and accessible summary of findings and helpful recommendations, empowering Mr. X to implement effective storage strategies.

+### References for Criteria A
+1. Industries, A. (n.d.).
+DHT11 basic temperature-humidity sensor + extras https://www.adafruit.com/product/386
+2. Indu, A., & Kumar, S. M. (2022).
+An Approach for Implementing Innovative Weather Monitoring System with DHT11 Sensor and Arduino Uno Tool based on IoT.
+In 2022 Sixth International Conference on I-SMAC (IoT in Social, Mobile, Analytics and Cloud) (I-SMAC) (pp. 274-278).
+3. Gurmu, M. D., & Qian, X. (2020).
+Automatic Room Temperature Control System Using Arduino UNO R3 and DHT11 Sensor.
+2020 17th International Computer Conference on Wavelet Active Media Technology and Information Processing (ICCWAMTIP).
+4. Hosny, K. M., Magdi, A., Salah, A., El-Komy, O., & Lashin, N. A. (2023).
+Internet of things applications using Raspberry-Pi: a survey.
+International Journal of Electrical and Computer Engineering (IJECE).
+5. Virtanen, P., Gommers, R., Oliphant, T., Haberland, M., Reddy, T., Cournapeau, D., ... & Vázquez-Baeza, Y. (2019).
+SciPy 1.0: fundamental algorithms for scientific computing in Python.
+Nature Methods, 17, 261-272.
+6. What is Python?
+Executive Summary. (n.d.).
+Python.org. https://www.python.org/doc/essays/blurb/
+7. Real Python.
+“Python vs C++: Selecting the Right Tool for the Job.”
+Real Python, Real Python, 19 June 2021, https://realpython.com/python-vs-cpp/#memory-management. ↩ ↩2
+8. Tino.
+“Tino/PyFirmata: Python Interface for the Firmata (Http://Firmata.org/) Protocol.
+It Is Compliant with Firmata 2.1.
+Any Help with Updating to 2.2 Is Welcome. the Capability QueryIs Implemented, but the Pin State Query Feature Not Yet.”
+GitHub, https://github.com/tino/pyFirmata. ↩
+9. Python Geeks.
+“Advantages of Python: Disadvantages of Python.”
+Python Geeks, 26 June 2021, https://pythongeeks.org/advantages-disadvantages-of-python/. ↩

 ---

 ## Criteria B: Design